Brøndby Stadium: Pitch and surroundings

-Pitch 2
+1964 Park

-The east side of the stadium is also the site of Bane 2 ("Pitch 2"), which is used as the club's training facility, some exhibition games, youth matches and the home ground of the women's team for matches in Elitedivisionen.
+The east side of the stadium houses the 1964 Park pitch, which is the home grounds for the women's team matches in the A-Liga.
+It is also used as the men's training facility as well as for occasional exhibition games and youth team matches.
+In 2025, the grounds were renamed from its previous moniker 'Bane 2' to 1964 Park in honour of the founding of the club.

 The pitch

+The current pitch measures 105 metres (115 yd) long by 68 metres (74 yd) wide.
+In 2016, GrassMaster hybrid grass was installed which has become a permanent part of the pitch maintenance, after some issues throughout its tenure.

-After the original pitch was put into service in 1965, it turned out that had not been drained properly and as a result the municipality had to ban all use of the pitch until the summer.
-Due to insufficient training grounds in the early years of Brøndby IF, the grass on the pitch quickly became worn, and in 1971 so many holes had appeared that it needed to be relaid.
+The original pitch was put into service in 1965.
+However, it had not been drained properly and as a result the municipality had to ban all use of the pitch until the summer.
+Due to a lack of proper training grounds in the early years of Brøndby IF, the pitch quickly deteriorated and in 1971 so many divots had appeared that it needed to be relaid.

-When all four stands had been erected in 1992, the pitch could be expanded and reshaped, which happened in 1996.
+In 1992, all four stadium stands were erected, which paved the way for an expansion of the pitch that was completed in 1996.
 On the same occasion, heat pipes and a new, specialised irrigation system were laid under the new grass playing surface.
 In addition to the improved pitch, new floodlights were installed on the roof of the west and east stands, in order for the lighting to meet the international requirements.

-The current pitch measures 105 metres (115 yd) long by 68 metres (74 yd) wide.
 There has been some controversy on the pitch throughout the years.
 In 2015, the grass playing surface had not been replaced since 1997, and was four times as old as the four-year-old green turf at Blue Water Arena in Esbjerg, which at that point made it the second oldest pitch in the Danish Superliga.
 During the fall of 2014, players and coaches began criticising the playing surface at Brøndby Stadium for its misarable state, which had meant that Brøndby's style of play had to be changed from a focus on technique to a more physical game.